Low-scale Resonant Leptogenesis in $SU(5)$ GUT with $\mathcal{T}_{13}$ Family Symmetry: Introduction

-In this work, we focus on resonant leptogenesis through decays of the right-handed neutrinos within a specific model based on $SU(5)$ grand unified theory\footnote{Grand unified theories were initially proposed in Refs. \cite{Pati:1974yy, Georgi:1974sy, Georgi:1974yf, Georgi:1974my, Fritzsch:1974nn}.} (GUT) supplemented by a discrete family symmetry $\mathcal{T}_{13}$ \cite{Rahat:2018sgs, Perez:2019aqq, Perez:2020nqq, Rahat:2020mio}.
+\reply{In this work, we focus on the regime where resonant leptogenesis predominantly occurs through decays (though the effects of oscillation are also taken into account)} of the right-handed neutrinos within a specific model based on $SU(5)$ grand unified theory\footnote{Grand unified theories were initially proposed in Refs. \cite{Pati:1974yy, Georgi:1974sy, Georgi:1974yf, Georgi:1974my, Fritzsch:1974nn, Gursey:1975ki}.} (GUT) supplemented by a discrete family symmetry $\mathcal{T}_{13}$ \cite{Rahat:2018sgs, Perez:2019aqq, Perez:2020nqq, Rahat:2020mio}.
 With the family symmetry broken by the familon VEVs around the GUT scale, this model is able to explain the observed hierarchical mass spectra in the charged fermion sector from symmetry arguments \cite{Rahat:2018sgs,Perez:2019aqq,Perez:2020nqq}.
 Large mixing angles observed in the lepton sector, unlike the quark sector, may also be directly linked with the family symmetry\footnote{For recent reviews on flavor puzzle, see for example Refs. \cite{Babu:2009fd,Feruglio:2015jfa,Xing:2019vks, Feruglio:2019ktm}.}.
 The large atmospheric and solar angles in the PMNS matrix can be naturally explained via the well-motivated Tribimaximal (TBM) mixing matrix \cite{harrison2002tri, tbm2, xing2002nearly, he2003some, wolfenstein1978oscillations, Luhn:2007sy, Chen:2014wiw}, and $\mathcal{T}_{13}$ is a suitable family symmetry group to produce this TBM structure\footnote{For studies of the Standard Model supplemented by $\mathcal{T}_{13}$ group, see Refs. \cite{Kajiyama:2010sb,Parattu:2010cy,Ding:2011qt,Hartmann:2011pq}.}.
 In this framework, TBM neutrino mixing arises from alignment of the vacuum structure of a minimal number of familons that give rise to the Dirac Yukawa and the Majorana matrices in the seesaw formula.
 In order to explain the neutrino observables, a total of four right-handed neutrinos are needed in this $SU(5)$ set-up \cite{Perez:2020nqq,Rahat:2020mio}, which has non-trivial consequence on the resonant leptogenesis process we study in this work.